Rasmita1/SDCND_2nd_TrafficSignClassification/README.md

 Yield: 0.00%

 # Conclusion:
+1. Here the test accuracy is 100%.
-1. learning rate is a key factor to train the model accurately.
+2. learning rate is a key factor to train the model accurately.